pepegar/course-web-programming/docs/jswm-3.md

 date: 2020-04-20
 ---

 # Plan for today

 Today we will:

 >- Learn the basics of Javascript
+>- Learn about the DOM
->- Understand how Javascript is use in web development
+>- Understand JS events

 # What's Javascript

 **Javascript** is a dynamic programming language, multiparadign, and with weak typing.

 # What's Javascript